This topic answers frequently asked questions about the backup and recovery features of PolarDB for MySQL.

 How do I view the size of level-2 backups?

-How do I view the retained backup sets after a cluster is released?
+How do I view retained backup sets after a cluster is released?

-If you select long-term retention for backup sets when you release a cluster, you can view the backup sets in the recycle bin of the cluster in the PolarDB console.
+If you chose to retain backup sets for the long term when you released your cluster, you can view them in the cluster recycle bin in the PolarDB console.
 For more information, see Cluster recycle bin.

-How do I download backup sets to my computer?
+How do I download backup sets to a local machine?

-How do I archive backup files to OSS?
+How do I archive backup files to OSS for long-term storage?

-You can use one of the following methods to archive PolarDB for MySQL backup files to OSS:
+You can use one of the following two methods to archive PolarDB for MySQL backup files to OSS for long-term storage:

-Use mysqldump or Data Management (DMS) to export backup files, and then upload them to OSS.
-Perform the following steps:
+Use mysqldump or DMS to export backup files, and then upload them to OSS.
+The steps are as follows:

 Use mysqldump or DMS to export PolarDB for MySQL backup files.